Aircloak/aircloak/manual_tests.md

 To deploy a clean version of the system, you can perform the following steps.

 1. Ensure the `air` config allows for, but does not require SSL connections (`psql_server/require_ssl = false`)
-1. Stop the cloak (e.g. `docker stop sasa_cloak`)
+1. Stop the cloak (e.g. `docker stop sebastian_cloak`)
-1. Start remote iex session to the running air instance (e.g. `docker exec -it sasa_air /aircloak/air/bin/air remote_console`)
+1. Start remote iex session to the running air instance (e.g. `docker exec -it sebastian_air /aircloak/air/bin/air remote_console`)
 1. Reset the database to the initial state by invoking `Ecto.Migrator.run(Air.Repo, Application.app_dir(:air, "priv/repo/migrations"), :down, all: true)`
-1. Exit the shell and stop the air instance (e.g. `docker stop sasa_air`)
+1. Exit the shell and stop the air instance (e.g. `docker stop sebastian_air`)
 1. Checkout the desired branch (typically the release branch), and deploy `air` first, and then `cloak`

 At this point, you have a clean installation of air.

 Now, you need to perform the onboarding procedure and create the first user.
-Visit your air site (e.g. https://sasa-air.aircloak.com), and follow the instructions.
+Visit your air site (e.g. https://sebastian-air.aircloak.com), and follow the instructions.

 Next, you need to import the license.
 To obtain the license, you can visit [Aircloak Central](https://central.aircloak.com/customers/3/licenses), and create and/or download a license for the Aircloak customer.
 In your `air`, go to Settings/Admin/Aircloak license and import the license.